Strategic timing of your book’s publication date can give it a jet-propelled boost and have a major impact on its long-term success.

 Martin Luther King Jr. Day: For inspirational books about African American history, civil rights, peace and freedom.

-Valentine’s Day: For loving gifts of books with hidden agendas, including collections of lyric poetry, romance novels, dreamy photos of romantic foreign cities like Paris or Prague.
+Valentine’s Day: For loving gifts of books with hidden agendas, including collections of lyric poetry, romance novels, Erotica for Women, dreamy photos of romantic foreign cities like Paris or Prague.

 End of the month: Books related to Major League Baseball’s spring training, with celebratory biographies, compilations of new statistical records, glossy picture books, and metaphorically inclined literary novels, all in place for the sport’s big opening day in April.